 The park buildings (visitor centers, ranger stations, offices, fee collection buildings, and maintenance facilities, etc.) are still federal facilities and off-limits to firearms.
 These places are marked with signs at all public entrances.
 Discharge of firearms, except when lawfully hunting, is generally prohibited.
 View the NPS pamphlet here.
 The same applies for National Wildlife Refuges, 16 USC § 1a–7b and Chapter 50 Chapter 1 Part 27 § 27.42.

 National Forest lands do not ban firearms.
+States control the carrying of firearms in national forests in their state.
 However, as in National Parks, ranger stations and visitors centers are federal facilities and are off-limits to firearms.

 Airports/Aircraft 49 CFR 1540.111 and 49 USC § 46505

 Under federal law (local laws may differ), firearms are prohibited beyond the TSA checkpoints.
 You cannot attempt to enter a TSA checkpoint while armed, even by mistake.